archtechx/tenancy/CONTRIBUTING.md

     platform: linux/amd64
 ```

-to `docker-compose.override.yml` to make `docker-compose up-d` work on M1.
+to `docker-compose.override.yml` to make `docker-compose up -d` work on M1.